ToruNiina/toml11/README.md

   - Add fuzzing test based on ClusterFuzzLite
 - Esonhugh Skyworship (@Esonhugh)
   - Fix function signature of `strerror_r` on macos
+- Alberto (@0X1A)
+  - Fix issues with CMake package configuration when used with vcpkg
+- Egor Pugin (@egorpugin)
+  - Fix incorrect operator<<() argument type that gives build error

 ## Licensing terms